Frequently Asked Questions

-Full-time employment can feel incredibly secure, but there’s no guarantee that your employer will never let you go.
+Full-time employment can feel secure, but there are no guarantees.
 By listing in the GigX Directory, you let potential employers know that you’re interested in considering offers.
 You’re opening yourself up to more options, and having options is another form of security.
 Whether you accept an offer or not is up to you.

 I’m already listed with other job sites.
 Why should I join GigX?